UK judge holds hearing in Meghan’s lawsuit against newspaper

 Meghan, 38, is seeking damages from publisher Associated Newspapers Ltd. for alleged misuse of private information, copyright infringement and data protection breaches.
 Associated Newspapers has said it will strongly contest the claim.

-At the one-day hearing, judge Mark Warby is considering an application by Meghan’s lawyers to prohibit publishing details of friends who spoke anonymously to People magazine to condemn the alleged bullying she had received at the hands of the U.K. press.
+At a one-day pre-trial hearing, judge Mark Warby is considering an application by Meghan’s lawyers to prohibit publishing the personal details of friends who spoke anonymously to People magazine in early 2019 to condemn the alleged bullying she had received at the hands of the U.K. press.

+The newspaper’s lawyers say it was Meghan’s friends who brought the letter into the public domain by describing it in the People article.
+Associated Newspapers says the friends’ evidence “is at the heart of the case” and their identities should be known.

+The duchess’s lawyer, Justin Rushbrooke, argued that the court had a duty to “protect the identity of confidential journalistic sources.”

 In a witness statement submitted in the case, the duchess said “each of these women is a private citizen, young mother, and each has a basic right to privacy.”